jonbnewman/mobx-store-provider/docs/local-state.md

 import React from "react";
 import { observer } from "mobx-react";
 import { types } from "mobx-state-tree";
-import { createStore } from "mobx-store-provider";
+import { useCreateStore } from "mobx-store-provider";

 // Define the local store here const PetStore = types.model({